kendall-lucas25/Garmin_Project/README.md

 Thoughts behind Query 9:
 When fitness grows, so will my stride length.
 When multiplying these, the average distance will come out, and I will, once again, be able to track this metric over time.

+Cleaning code:
+Here, I changed the type of Distance into a numeric type, so the data could easily be worked with and made into a graph.
+Great practice with data cleaning.

+Analysis code:
+This is the code in R in which I actually create the graph.
+This was my first ever time trying data visualization.